HaotianHuang/buildbot/readme.md

 Steps

-1. Download all of the buildbot folder [here](https://drive.google.com/drive/folders/1qCr58WfKL_fVMwngkoQRs63OwfbYAcXG?usp=sharing)
+1. Download all of the buildbot folder <a href="https://drive.google.com/drive/folders/1qCr58WfKL_fVMwngkoQRs63OwfbYAcXG?usp=sharing" target="_blank">here</a>.
 2. Open the `buildbot` folder and then open `buildbot.exe` file